aptos-labs/aptos-core/developer-docs-site/docs/concepts/coin-and-token/nft-airdrop-example.md

 ---
-title: "Airdrop Aptos Tokens"
+title: "NFT Airdrop Example"
-id: "airdrop-aptos-tokens"
+id: "nft-airdrop-example"
 ---
 import ThemedImage from '@theme/ThemedImage';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-# Airdrop Aptos Tokens
+# NFT Airdrop Example

 We support [different ways](./aptos-token.md#token-transfer) of transferring tokens in the Aptos token standard.
 In this example, we use the two-step process to airdrop to a list of addresses since this method doesn't require the receiver to opt-in to direct transfer.